proppy/Template/CONTRIBUTING.md

 1. The Template repo owner will respond to your enhancement issue promptly.
    Instructional value is the top priority when evaluating new app proposals for this collection of repos.
-1. If your proposal is accepted, and you haven't already done so, sign a Contributor License Agreement (see details above).
-1. Create your own repo for your app following this naming convention:
-    * {product}-{app-name}-{language}
-    * products: appengine, compute, storage, bigquery, prediction, cloudsql
-    * example:  appengine-guestbook-python
-    * For multi-product apps, concatenate the primary products, like this: compute-appengine-demo-suite-python.
-    * For multi-language apps, concatenate the primary languages like this: appengine-sockets-python-java-go.

-1. Clone the README.md, CONTRIB.md and LICENSE files from the GoogleCloudPlatform/Template repo.
+1. Comment on the issue to ask for a new repo to be created for your sample, with `README.md`, `CONTRIBUTING.md` and `LICENSE` files from the [GoogleCloudPlatform/Template](https://github.com/GoogleCloudPlatform/Template) repo.
 1. Ensure that your code adheres to the existing style in the sample to which you are contributing.
 Refer to the
    [Google Cloud Platform Samples Style Guide] (https://github.com/GoogleCloudPlatform/Template/wiki/style.html) for the recommended coding standards for this organization.
 1. Ensure that your code has an appropriate set of unit tests which all pass.
-1. Submit a request to fork your repo in GoogleCloudPlatform organizationt via your proposal issue.
+1. Submit a a pull request to the repo created under GoogleCloudPlatform organization.
+1. If you haven't already done so, sign a Contributor License Agreement (see details above).